ChristoferBerruz/sqlitecache/README.md

 This python package is a persistent key-value cache using SQlite as its backend.
 It supports three eviction
-policies: Least Recently Used (LRU), Least Frequently Used (LFU) and a hybrid eviction policy defined in this [paper](https://ieeexplore.ieee.org/document/10454976).
+policies: Least Recently Used (LRU), Least Frequently Used (LFU) and a hybrid eviction policy defined in this
+paper: [J. Shah and A. A. Siddiqui, “An improved cache eviction
+strategy: Combining least recently used and least frequently used policies,” in 2023 6th International Conference on Advances in Science and Technology (ICAST), 2023, pp. 1–6.](https://ieeexplore.ieee.org/document/10454976)

 # Requirements